Dow drops 1,000 points, and Japanese stocks suffer worst crash since 1987 as markets quake worldwide

 NEW YORK (AP) — A scary Monday that started with a plunge abroad reminiscent of 1987 's crash swept around the world and pummeled Wall Street with more steep losses, as fears worsened about a slowing U.S. economy.

 The S&P 500 dropped 3% for its worst day in nearly two years.
-The Dow Jones Industrial Average reeled by 1,033 points, or 2.6%, while the Nasdaq composite slid 3.4%.
+The Dow Jones Industrial Average reeled by 1,033 points, or 2.6%, while the Nasdaq composite slid 3.4% as Apple, Nvidia and other Big Tech companies that used to be the stars of the stock market continued to wilt.

 The drops were the latest in a global sell-off that began last week.
 Japan’s Nikkei 225 helped begin Monday by plunging 12.4% for its worst day since the Black Monday crash of 1987.